 Note: If you include an image with your post, include a description so that learners who use screen readers to access the course can understand the image's content and purpose.
 The description also displays in place of the image if problems occur with the image file.
-If the image has no functional purpose, leave the Description field empty and select This image is for decorative purposes only and does not require a description.
+If the image has no functional purpose, leave the Alternative description field empty and check the image is decorative.